 Who determines your eligibility for medical marijuana and in what situations is medical marijuana legal in Texas?
 You can be prescribed low-THC cannabis if you meet the following criteria.

 - You are a permanent resident of Texas.

 - A qualified physician determines your risk of the medical use of low-THC cannabis is reasonable in light of the potential benefit.

 - A second qualified physician has concurred with the determination.

 While some believe that medical marijuana has the ability to help those suffering from chronic pain, it’s future is still yet to be determined.
-If you are facing any type of marijuana charges or need an experienced criminal defense lawyer, then contact Townsend, Gebhardt & Eppes, PLLC for a free consultation.
+If you are facing any type of marijuana charges or need an experienced criminal defense lawyer, then contact Gebhardt and Eppes, PLLC for a free consultation.